 A critical component of our analysis is the formation injectivity for CO2.
 Our models assume that injectivity is directly determined by the core-scale permeability, which may be an overly conservative assumption.
 In most cases, the effective permeability at the scale of injection (10’s of meters) can be 1 or even 2 orders of magnitude higher than the core-scale permeability (Raghavan, 2006).
 This difference is usually attributed to larger scale heterogeneity, including the presence of fractures, and tends to be more significant in rocks with lower permeability.
 If this scale dependence effect were taken into account, it would greatly enhance the potential for mineralization.
 In terms of our figure of merit, sandstones with much lower permeability could still be effective storage targets.
 One additional factor that will be important, however, is how mineralization and dissolution will affect the fracture permeability (Sausse et al., 2001).

 Formation heterogeneity can also affect both hydrology and geochemical evolution during sequestration.
-If, for example, a formation has mineralogical heterogeneity, and if the mineralogy correlates with permeability, then during injection, flow will be concentrated in the regions of high permeability (low %VRF).
+If, for example, a formation has mineralogical heterogeneity, and if permeability decreases as reactive minerals increase as we assumed in our model, then during injection, flow will be concentrated in the regions of high permeability (low %VRF).
 This would mean that during injection, much of the CO2 will be separated from the reactive minerals, with the separation distances being similar to the length scales that characterize the permeability heterogeneity.
 This effect might increase mineralization.
 The high permeability zones will enhance the injectivity and allow more CO2 to be injected into the formation per unit time per well.
 In the early stages of system evolution there is some separation of CO2 from reactive minerals, but on longer time scales, the CO2 (and or H+) will be able to diffuse into the reactive zones.
 Assuming that the effective diffusivity of CO2 D ≈ 0.23 m2/yr at 100°C(Zeebe, 2011), the diffusion lengthscale in 100 years Ld ≈ (4Dt)0.5= 3 meters, and in 1000 years is about 10 meters.
 Thus, the low pH conditions in the high-permeability zones will penetrate the low permeability zones if the scale of the heterogeneity (mostly vertical heterogeneity), is of order a few meters or less.
-The overall effect may be positive as injectivity will be increased but reactivity on a 1000year time scale will remain similar.
+The overall effect may be positive as injectivity will be increased but reactivity on a 1000-year time scale will remain similar.
 As noted by Bryant et al. (2006), permeability heterogeneity may also enhance structural and capillary trapping of CO2.

 Although the calculations we present are 1-dimensional (quasi 2-dimensional because they are radially symmetric), the results do not change much when the extra (vertical) dimension is added.
-Simulations done using a 2-D (quasi 3-D) allow for buoyancy effects which allow the CO2 to rise upward toward the caprock and spread somewhat farther.
+Simulations done using a 2-D (quasi 3-D) allow for buoyancy effects, which allow the CO2 to rise upward toward the caprock and spread somewhat farther.
 It also results in more contact area between CO2 and brine, and hence somewhat faster dissolution of CO2 into brine and slightly more extensive mineral-rock interaction.
-The overall effect is to allow somewhat more CO2 (ca. 18% more) to be mineralized as shown in Figure 1.
+The overall effect is to allow somewhat more CO2 (ca. 18% more) to be mineralized as shown in Figure 11.